Located at Soroka's Legacy Heritage Oncology Center & Dr. Larry Norton Institute

 Executive Medical Director, Soroka's Cancer Center

 There are currently no organized spiritual counseling programs in the Negev.
-Soroka Medical Center strives to lead the initiative on multicultural spiritual service while testing and pioneering cost effective and evidence-based intervention protocols.
+Soroka Medical Center strives to lead the clinical research program on multicultural counseling by service while testing and pioneering cost effective and evidence-based intervention protocols.

 Help us raise $100,000 to establish and pioneer this initiative